magmesser/georgia-evergreens/README.md

   ## Concept

-  Using a real world Customer to create and updated site with a streamlined, user, and mobile-forward friendly approach.
+  Using a real world Customer to create an updated site with a streamlined, user, and mobile-forward friendly approach.
 While creating a solid front to end e-commerce experience.
 We upgraded the clients site through our implementation and enhanced the checkout experience with the integration of [Stripe](https://stripe.com/).

   ## Table of Contents